14 Wedding Things You Can Cut Without Feeling Guilty (Even If Everyone Else Is Doing Them)

 Most people forget them, leave them behind, or toss them later.

-If you still want to give something, keep it simple: edible treats or something truly useful (like mini hand sanitizers or hangover kits).
+If you still want to give something, keep it simple: edible treats or something truly useful.

 You just don’t.